How To Take Sex Toys on Vacation

-Planning an adult trip away should be (almost) as much fun as the trip itself, but figuring out how to get sex toys through airport security is pretty daunting if you haven’t done it before.
-After all, it’s not like you can just ring up a travel agent and get their top tips.
+Planning an adult trip away should be (almost) as much fun as the trip itself, but figuring out how to get through airport security is pretty daunting if you haven’t done it before.
+After all, it’s not like you can just ring up a travel agent and get their top tips for traveling with sex toys.
+If you’ve ever questioned, can you bring lube on a plane?
+Or, can you bring a vibrator in a carry on bag?
+You’re in the right place.

 Everyone deserves a fulfilling sex life, so if you do want to take your sex toys on vacation there’s absolutely nothing to be ashamed about.
 That said, there are a few things to bear in mind if you want to keep your toys safe and save yourself some red-faced stress on the security line.
-To help you plan ahead, here’s everything you need to know about taking sex toys with you on your next trip away.
+To help you plan ahead, here’s everything you need to know about traveling with sex toys.

 Rule number one: Keep your toys wrapped up in a cloth or drawstring bag.
 You don’t want something that’s destined for intimate use to be collecting dust and crumbs at the bottom of your suitcase — or worse, snuggled up against your shoes.